-The project includes a no-cost contract with Code for America.
+The project included a no-cost contract with Code for America.
 The nonprofit raises funds through philanthropic resources to support its work.
 The initial product team included approximately 10 Code for America staff (software engineers, designers, researchers, and product managers) and has since expanded to approximately 15 people.
-The Code for America team is matched by their counterparts in the DHS and MNIT organizations, including developers, system architects, and business solutions officers.
+The Code for America team is matched by their counterparts at DHS and MNIT, including developers, system architects, and business solutions officers.